Conversation analysis: What is it and when should I use it?

 Conversation Analysis is used to understand the meanings of real language and how people really speak.

-According to Paul ten Have (2007)2 in Conversation analysis what an utterance means (or the job that it is doing) depends on its order (or sequential position).
-Not just in the speech of an individual, but also the speech of others in an interaction.
-Fundamentally CA is about analysing turn-taking in speech.
+Conversation analysis is an analytical method which aims to understand the meanings of real language and how people really speak.
+A crucial part of CA is analysing turn-taking in speech.
+According to Paul ten Have (2007), for conversation analysis, what an utterance means (or the job that it is doing) depends on its order (or sequential position): not just in the speech of an individual, but also the speech of others in an interaction.

-Doesn’t sound very exciting or insightful, does it?
-And isn’t it just dialectics, or social scripting, or even discourse?
-Yes, but it goes beyond turn-taking in speech or analysis of sequential phrasing.
+Just analysing turn-taking alone doesn’t sound very exciting or insightful, does it?
+And isn’t that just dialectics, or social scripting, or even discourse?
+Yes, but CA goes beyond turn-taking in speech, or analysis of sequential phrasing.
 It is also the analysis of sequential positioning of sentences, and the sequential positioning of individual words across that interaction.

-The development of Conversation Analysis by Harvey Sack2 in the 1960's was prompted by recordings of telephone calls to a suicide prevention centre.
+The development of Conversation Analysis by Harvey Sack in the 1960s was prompted by recordings of telephone calls to a suicide prevention centre (ten Have, 2007).
 There is a fascinating (and a little chilling) modern example used by Prof Elizabeth Stokoe, in a YouTube vlog, of a call to the emergency services, where a woman’s spoken words indicate that she is ordering a pizza, but her meaning is very different.

 There is a lot to say about this example, especially around the increasing use of AI in seemingly scripted human interactions, and its limitations.
 However to keep within the scope of the blog, Conversation Analysis would be used to study the sequential positioning of words and their meaning with and across an interaction.
 The caller has used her knowledge of two seemingly very different scripts to convey necessary information (her location) and her meaning (I need assistance).
 The emergency services dispatcher has used their knowledge of an alternative script (ordering pizza) to enable the caller to use specific individual words (yes/no) that do not disrupt her Pizza ordering script, whilst retaining the meanings required of an emergency call script.

-Crucially, Conversation Analysis is used to understand the meanings of real language and how people really speak.
-Whilst CA has usage across many disciplines including anthropology, linguistics and semiotics, organisational psychology, even business and law, CA has its roots in understanding sociological levels of communication.
+Whilst conversation analysis has usage across many disciplines including anthropology, linguistics and semiotics, organisational psychology, even business and law, CA has its roots in understanding sociological levels of communication.
 Talk-interaction within organisational - I might stretch as far as saying ‘institutional’- and procedural settings continues to be a focus of CA, although it is not limited to organised settings.
 Examples of interaction include Board meetings, classroom or instructional talk, court proceedings, and patient-practitioner consultations, or even training scenarios.

 The position of the researcher in the gathering of data is at a more objective position than much qualitative research.
 You are highly unlikely to be gathering the data through interviewing people yourself.
 You will be examining audio recordings of the interactions of others in real settings.
 You may be an observer, or be given access to recordings made by others in real encounters.
 Any encounter that you examine will not have been set-up for the purpose of research; it will be an end in itself, with no account taken of the research needs.
 E.g. a meeting that you are allow access to and permission to record for research purposes, or recordings that you have been given access and permission to analyse.
 You are objectively positioned in the data.
 That said, CA maintains its qualitative heritage, as the reflexive examination of subjective positioning of the researcher in the analysis of the data is expected.